SharonIvy/GitHub-Search/README.md

   * TypeScript

 ## Live Demo:
-  The live demo to the project can be found [by clicking here] https://sharon-ivy.github.io/github-search/
+  The live demo to the project is under construction

 ## License:
   MIT License